ashfinal/qfview.nvim/README.md

-# Pretty quickfix/location view for Neovim
+# Pretty quickfix/location view with consistent path-shorten and folding

 qfview.nvim makes your quickfix/location window look nicer and function better.
+Meant to be the successor of [nvim-pqf](https://github.com/yorickpeterse/nvim-pqf).

 ![qfview](./images/qfview.png)